kajyr/botpoker-card-detection/docs/index.md

 ### card-detector.hasDoppiaCoppia(cards)

-detect if there is a Tris inside your cards
+detect if there is a Doppia Coppia inside your cards

 **Parameters**